-California Gov. Jerry Brown into law AB 2061, a bill that allows ultraclean heavy-duty trucks to exceed California’s weight limits by as much as 2,000 pounds, accommodating the extra weight of natural gas and other clean truck fuel systems.
+California Gov. Jerry Brown signed into law AB 2061, a bill that allows ultraclean heavy-duty trucks to exceed California’s weight limits by as much as 2,000 pounds, accommodating the extra weight of natural gas and other clean truck fuel systems.

 Authored by Assemblymember Jim Frazier (D-Discovery Bay), AB 2061 allows near-zero-emission or zero-emission vehicles to weigh up to 82,000 pounds.
 Effective 1 January, the law erases an economic advantage for diesel trucks: to comply with the state’s current weight limits, clean truck operators have had to cut their carrying capacity, which effectively punishes fleets for emitting fewer pollutants.